Advice > Software engineering

 • Utilize a range of prep resources.
 There are some great resources out there, make sure you use them, ideally both written and video content.
 There will be some differences of opinion as there is not one catch-all "recipe" for successful system design interviews, that's normal.

-Click here to learn more about how to answer system design interview questions.
+Click here to learn more about system design interviews.

 3. More OpenAI interview questions (by role)